 I don't exactly know which area I like more or if I'd like to work in a more creative and coordinator position, but I know that I want to become the best designer I can be.

-If you're interested in starting your own journey towards becoming a game designer check out our Game Design Diploma course.
+If you're interested in starting your own journey towards becoming a game designer check out our Game Design Courses.
 Led by industry professionals who act as your mentors, you will learn the fundamentals of game design at AAA game company standards.
 All our courses are conducted online so no matter where in the world you are you can start your path to a new career.
 The future is in your hands!